peopledoc/django-pimpmytheme/README.rst

 .. image:: https://travis-ci.org/novapost/django-pimpmytheme.png?branch=master
     :target: https://travis-ci.org/novapost/django-pimpmytheme

-Per client/user/whatever django template and statics theming
+Per client/user/whatever django template and statics theming.

 WHY
 ===

-When you need to use custom template and/or styling based on a model in your app (Site, User, etc...).
+When you need to use custom template and/or styling based on a model in your app (Site, User, etc).

 pimpmytheme will create a folder per "client" (a client can be a User, a Site or everything that implement the get_current method (see